istio/istio/install/kubernetes/helm/istio/README.md

 YWRtaW4=
 ```

-Encode password, you can chage the password to the password as you want:
+Encode passphrase, you can chage the passphrase to the passphrase as you want:
 ```
 $ echo -n '1f2d1e2e67df' | base64
 MWYyZDFlMmU2N2Rm